Sasquatch Stomp - March 31, 2023

 See the example score sheet downloadable below.
 You can even use it as your own, just change the info and numbers.

-Score sheets must be submitted within two weeks of the contest.
-For 2023 that is April 14.
+Score sheets must be submitted within two weeks after the contest.

 Score sheets can either be emailed to: